Kidney stone types

 Urea and the planet

 Kidneys cannot make struvite.
 Bacteria make it.
 Not all bacteria, either.
 It takes bacteria that normally thrive in the soil, and they do it for ancient and compelling reasons.
-These bacteria produce the kidney stone type named Struvite after Heinrich Christian Gottfried von Struve (1772–1851).
+These bacteria produce the kidney stone named Struvite after Heinrich Christian Gottfried von Struve (1772–1851).

 Animals deposit urea (at left) all over the planet when they urinate.
 Plants cannot use it.